 The simple answer is, how much does it take to feed your family?
-Every single family is different and almost everyone eats a different diet.
-So the better question is “How much food do I need to feed my family?”
-You find the answer to that question each day based on what goes into your families mouths verses the trash can.
+Every single family is different, and almost everyone eats a different diet.
+So the better question is, “How much food do I need to feed my family?”

-My husband and I have been sitting down and completing a bi-monthly budget for about 1 year now.
-Before that we did the envelope system for a year.
-Over time we have realized that we needed to add money to our grocery budget because I wasn’t able to buy groceries for us based on what we were budgeting.
-The only way we figured this out was because we were sitting down twice a month and doing a real budget.
-Based on my experiences and what works for us, I’m here to help you figure how much your family should spend and ways to ultimately spend less.
+The only way we figured this out was because we were sitting down twice a month and doing an accurate budget.
+Based on my experiences and what works for us, I’m here to help you figure out how much your family should spend and ways to ultimately spend less.

-Step 1- Add up how much money you spent on groceries last month.
+Add up how much money you spent on groceries last month.

 Don’t forget awesome subscription meal planning services like Emeals.
 For less than a latte a month Emeals will do all the meal planning for you based on your personal dietary needs.
 Then you don’t even think about dinner.